Fast Kernel Methods for Generic Lipschitz Losses via $p$-Sparsified Sketches: Experiments

-{\bf Vector-valued regression.} {\it Joint quantile regression.} We chose the quantile levels as follows $\tau = (0.1, 0.3, 0.5, 0.7, 0.9)$.
+\paragraph{Joint quantile regression.} We choose the quantile levels as follows $\tau = (0.1, 0.3, 0.5, 0.7, 0.9)$.
 We apply a subgradient algorithm to minimize the pinball loss described in \Cref{apx:ex-losses} with ridge regularization and a kernel $\bmK = k M$ with $M$ discussed in \Cref{ex:decomposable-quantile}, and $k$ a Gaussian kernel.
+We select regularisation parameter $\lambda_n$ and bandwidth of kernel $\sigma^2$ via a 5-fold cross-validation.
 We showcase the behaviour of the proposed algorithm for Joint Sketched Quantile Regression on two datasets: the Boston Housing dataset \citep{harrison1978hedonic}, composed of $506$ data points devoted to house price prediction, and the Fish Otoliths dataset \citep{moen2018automatic, ordonez2020explaining}, dedicated to fish age prediction from images of otoliths (calcium carbonate structures), composed of a train and test sets of size $3780$ and $165$ respectively.
 The results are averages over 10 random $70\%-30\%$ train-test splits for Boston dataset.
-For the Otoliths dataset we kept the initial given train-test split, and for each sketch type, averaged over 30 replicates.
+For the Otoliths dataset we kept the initial given train-test split.
 The results are reported in \Cref{table:joint_quant_res}.
 Sketching allows for a massive reduction of the training times while preserving the statistical performances.
 As a comparison, according to the results of \citet{sangnier2016}, the best benchmark result for the Boston dataset in terms of test pinball loss is 47.4, while best test crossing loss is 0.48, which shows that our implementation does not compete in terms of quantile prediction but preserves the non-crossing property.